Empowering girls to become leaders of social change through design thinking

 500+ backers on Kickstarter made this journey possible.

 We launched a $35,000-winning Kickstarter fundraising campaign, enabling our team to facilitate all of our workshops for free as we drove cross-country.
 Additional corporate sponsors included SAP, 3M / Post-It, and Field Notes.

 Now 5 years later, all four of us are still together and even more dedicated to empowering girls.

 One of the best ways to support the Girl Possible mission is to host one of our design thinking & leadership workshops for girls in your community.
 We believe that teaching design thinking & leadership for girls should be fun, easy to learn, and accessible for everyone.
 That's why we've worked hard to package all our best practices together into Teaching Toolkits.

 In this workshop, girls identify their strengths, discover their unique leadership style, and reframe problems in the world as opportunities.
-Girls are able to bond, laugh, and be silly, while also learning more about what really matters to them.
-Each girl graduates from the workshop with their own personal mission statement for improving the world around them.
+Girls are able to bond, laugh, and be silly, while also discussing issues that matter most to them.
+Girls graduate with their own personal mission statement for improving the world.

 This workshop helps girls turn their mission statements into a reality.
 Girls break into teams, brainstorm ideas for creating change, and use fun arts & crafts supplies (like modeling clay and pipe cleaners) to physically prototype their solutions.
 Each girl graduates from the workshop with a prototype and an action plan they can use with their team to keep going.